-- Determining exposure to environmental noise through noise mapping; - Making information on environmental noise and its effects available to the public; and - Member States adopting Action Plans based upon noise-mapping results, with a view to preventing and reducing environmental noise and to preserve environmental noise quality where it is good.
+- Determining exposure to environmental noise through noise mapping; - Member States adopting Action Plans based upon noise-mapping results, with a view to preventing and reducing environmental noise and to preserve environmental noise quality where it is good; and - Making information on environmental noise and its effects available to the public.

-The END requires Member States to produce strategic noise maps for the main sources of environmental noise, i.e. major roads, major railways, major airports and industry in agglomerations with a population of more than 250,000 persons and a certain population density in 2007.
-Further strategic maps covering more major roads, railways and in agglomerations with a population of more than 100,000 persons and a certain population density were to be made in 2012 and every 5 years thereafter.
-The mapping must determine the results of in terms of the harmonised noise indicators $L{den}$ (day-evening-night equivalent level) and $L{night}$ (night equivalent level).
+The END requires Member States to produce strategic noise maps for the main sources of environmental noise, i.e. major roads, major railways, major airports and agglomerations with a population of more than 250,000 persons and a certain population density in 2007.
+Further strategic maps covering more roads and railways and in agglomerations with a population of more than 100,000 persons, and a certain population density were to be made in 2012 and every 5 years thereafter.
+The mapping must determine results in terms of the harmonised noise indicators L{den} (day-evening-night equivalent level) and L{night} (night equivalent level).
 Results may also be generated in terms of other indicators.
 The maps are then to be used to assess the number of people potentially exposed to certain noise levels.

 The second stage is the preparation of Action Plans, which are a legal requirement under the Directive and must be produced based on the results of the noise mapping.
-Action Plans must be drawn up by the relevant Competent Authorities in 2008, 2013 and every five years thereafter and from time to time and whenever a major development occurs affecting the existing noise situation.
+Action Plans must be drawn up by the relevant Competent Authorities in 2008, 2013 and every five years thereafter and from time to time whenever a major development occurs affecting the noise situation.
+Railways covered by this process are "Major railways" which are those experiencing more than 30,000 train passages per year2.
+The Regulations also require the Action Plans to be reviewed and revised if necessary.